 ¹I fortunately did not miss the Lord of the Rings trilogy, with its handwritten note in the margins late in Fellowship declaring "Legolas is awesome!"

-²Including many of the fantasy novels I grew up reading - Death Gate is a fine series, and it has people called "elves," but they were just skinny people with more MP.
+²Including many of the fantasy novels I grew up reading - Death Gate is a fine series, and it has people called "elves," but they're just skinny people with more MP.

 ³We're not told anything about where it ends, or if the world's actually flat.
 If it is, it's not a plot hole for kids to be worried about bombers, not missiles, bringing in the Apocalypse after Kennedy, but then why is it special?
 If it isn't, how does it work?
 This omission doesn't detract from the quality of the work, and certainly didn't bother me when I first read it.